-MIT has also explored several issues with self-checkout, including software glitches and the infamous “Unexpected item found in bagging area” and “Item has been removed from bagging area” messages caused by problems with the scales embedded into the scanner and bagging area.
+MIT has also explored several issues with self-checkout, including software glitches.
+The university looked into the infamous “Unexpected item found in bagging area” and “Item has been removed from bagging area” messages.
+Problems with the scales embedded into the scanner and bagging area cause these messages.

-These scales are meant to prevent theft and fraud, but they’re often overly sensitive and are tripped with just the brush of a hand or loose clothing.
+These scales prevent theft and fraud, but they’re often overly sensitive.
+That means a brush of the hand or loose clothing can trip the scales.
 This requires the attendant’s attention, which, if it occurs at multiple machines at once, increases the wait time for each customer.

 Self-Service Restaurant Checkout

 Using self-service checkout for restaurants is a different situation than for grocery stores or retail stores.
-Customers can place orders and pay through a tableside tablet kiosk, but they can't cook or deliver their own food.
-As such, you'll still need cooks and staff to run food and drinks to tables.
-However, as mentioned earlier, tablets may provide convenience for splitting checks more easily, as well as alerting staff to diner needs rather than relying on the server coming over to check randomly.
+Customers can place orders and pay through a tableside tablet kiosk, but they can’t cook or deliver their own food.
+As such, you’ll still need cooks and staff to run food and drinks to tables.
+However, as mentioned earlier, tablets may provide convenience for splitting checks more easily.
+Tablets can also alert staff to diner needs rather than relying on the server checking randomly.

 Additionally, self checkout options in restaurants are likely less expensive than the systems needed in retail settings.

-Although it’s being implemented in more and more stores, the costs of self-service checkout are high and it does come with security risks.
-For low-volume, mom-and-pop shops, the service may not be worth it, but chains are already experimenting with the next level in allowing consumers to check themselves out using their mobile phone while shopping.
+Although more stores have implemented it, the costs of self-service checkout are high.
+Additionally, there are security risks.
+For low-volume, mom-and-pop shops, the service may not be worth it.
+However chains are already experimenting with the next level in allowing consumers to check themselves out using their mobile phone.
 Businesses with multiple locations, young clientele, and desire for speedy checkouts may benefit.

-Whether or not self-service checkout is right for your business depends on your customer base and business model, but be aware this disruptive technology enables a level of automation that you’ll need to compete with.
+Whether or not self-service checkout is right for your business depends on your customer base and business model.
+Just be aware this disruptive technology enables a level of automation that you’ll need to compete with.